'you grew up and you sparkled, but why don't you care?'

 "I am sick-"

-"Save the act," he chuckled.
-From under the gap between the door and ground, the maid of honour saw Jonathan hand her a handkerchief.
+"Save the act."
+He chuckled.
+From under the gap between the door and ground, the maid of honour saw Jonathan's hand holding onto a handkerchief in peace-offering.
 "Here."

 "Who said that I was crying?"

 "Your sniffly voice, that's what."

 The maid of honour didn't acknowledge that he was right.
 Instead, she took the handkerchief from him, using it to wipe her eyes and to then blow her nose.
 "I've got the flu."